ibm-messaging/mq-container-mft/README.md

 ### Environment variables supported by this image

 - **LICENSE** - Required.
 Set this to `accept` to agree to the MQ Advanced for Developers license.
 If you wish to see the license you can set this to `view`.
 - **MFT_AGENT_CONFIG_FILE** - Required.
 Path of the json file containing information required for setting up an agent.
 The path must be on a mount point.
 For example a configMap on OpenShift.
-See the [agent configuration doc](docs/agentconfig.md) for a detailed description of attributes.
+See the [agent configuration attributes](docs/agentconfig.md) for a detailed description of attributes.
 - **MFT_AGENT_NAME** - Required.
 Name of the agent to configure.
 - **BFG_JVM_PROPERTIES** - Optional - Any JVM property that needs to be set when running agent JVM.
 - **MFT_LOG_LEVEL** - Optional - Level of information displayed. `info` and `verbose` are the supported values with `info` being default.
 Contents of agent's output0.log is displayed if MFT_LOG_LEVEL is set to `verbose`.

-### Location of agent configuration files

-Agent in the container will create agent configuration and log files under the fixed directory `/mnt/mftdata`.
-This folder can be on a persistent volume as well, in which case the volume must be mounted as `/mnt/mftdata` mount point in to the container

 ## Issues

-For issues relating specifically to the container image please use the [GitHub issue tracker](https://github.com/ibm-messaging/mft-cloud/issues).
+This version of the image is unsupported.
+However, questions/queries/issues can be raised via [GitHub](https://github.com/ibm-messaging/mft-cloud/issues) case.

 ## License